Analyzing Tesla In Comparison To Competitors In Automobiles Industry - Tesla (NASDAQ:TSLA)

 -

-At 331.86, the stock's Price to Earnings ratio significantly exceeds the industry average by 18.59x, suggesting a premium valuation relative to industry peers.
+Notably, the current Price to Earnings ratio for this stock, 334.87, is 18.93x above the industry norm, reflecting a higher valuation relative to the industry.

 -